hellbound1337/open-all-dms-archive/README.md

 - Once you have your data package, extract it and make sure you have the messages folder inside.
 - Open a Command Prompt/Terminal in this projects directory.
 - Run `npm install` and wait for it to finish.
+- Edit the `config.json` file with your token and User ID.
 - Run `node .
 "C:\Mario\Downloads\package\messages"`.
 (Replace the path with the path of your messages folder inside your package)
 - Wait for all your DMs to open.